 - Lavender or Mint Essential Oil

-Instructions on how to make Sensory Friendly Valentines:
+Instructions on how to make Your Sensory Friendly Valentine and Fidget Toy:

 - Cut out 2 large hearts from the card stock.
-Heart Templates
+You can use our Heart Templates.

 - Cut out 2 large hearts from the colored paper.